Allstate (ALL)

 Born from a Sears, Roebuck & Co. initiative during the Great Depression with its famous "You're in good hands" slogan, Allstate (NYSE:ALL) is one of America's largest personal property and casualty insurers, offering protection for autos, homes, and personal property.

-- A consolation is that its projected book value per share growth of 16.5% for the next 12 months suggests its capital momentum from the last two years will persist
+- A consolation is that its notable projected book value per share growth of 19.1% for the next 12 months hints at strong capital generation

 Why There Are Better Opportunities Than Allstate